scrapy/scrapy/docs/intro/tutorial.rst

 to parse the contents of pages to extract :ref:`items <topics-items>`.

 To create a Spider, you must subclass :class:`scrapy.Spider
-<scrapy.spiders.Spider>` and define some attributes:
+<scrapy.spiders.Spider>` and define some attributes and methods:

 * :attr:`~scrapy.spiders.Spider.name`: identifies the Spider.
 It must be unique within a project, that is, you can't set the same name for different Spiders.

-* :attr:`~scrapy.spiders.Spider.start_urls`: a list of URLs where the Spider will begin to crawl from.
-The first pages downloaded will be those listed here.
-The subsequent URLs will be generated successively from data contained in the start URLs.
+* :meth:`~scrapy.spiders.Spider.start_requests`: must return a list
+  of requests where the Spider will begin to crawl from.
+  Subsequent requests will be generated successively from these initial requests.

+  As alternative to defining this method, you can define a class attribute :attr:`~scrapy.spiders.Spider.start_urls`, which the default implementation of this method will use to create the proper requests.

-* :meth:`~scrapy.spiders.Spider.parse`: a method of the spider, which will be called with the downloaded :class:`~scrapy.http.Response` object of each start URL.
+* :meth:`~scrapy.spiders.Spider.parse`: a method of the spider, which will be called with the downloaded :class:`~scrapy.http.Response` object of each initial request.
 The response is passed to the method as the first and only argument.

   This method is responsible for parsing the response data and extracting